Mohammed-wsabi/b00401062.github.io/Memoirs/Bloch's Effective Java.md

 ### Design interfaces for posterity

-- In the presence of default methods, existing implementations of an inter- face may compile without error or warning but fail at runtime.
+- In the presence of default methods, existing implementations of an interface may compile without error or warning but fail at runtime.

 ### Use interfaces only to define types